TrainerUlises/Horror-Costume-Shop/README.md

 DEVELOPER: ULISES ROMERO, DOB: 06/26/2002

 PROJECT DESCRIPTION: This is a Horror Costume Shop.
+This shop allows the user to register and browse through a selection of items.